-F. Transfer of Ownership or Control
+D. Transfer of Ownership or Control

-This permit may not be transferred.
 If the entity operating the facility changes, a new Notice of Intent must be submitted at least 30 days in advance of when the new owner will take over operation.
 The owner to whom the permit was originally issued should give Notice of Termination prior to the new owner.